facebookresearch/libri-light/eval/README.md

 ### Setup

-To setup the ABX evaluation script you need to compile the cython code it relies on.
+To setup the ABX evaluation script you need to:

+1. compile the cython code.
 Just do:

 ```console
 cd ABX_src
 python setup.py build_ext --inplace
 ```

-Checkout that everything works properly with:
+2. Check that everything works properly with:
 ```console
 cd ABX_src
 nosetests -d
 ```

-Download the Librilight `.item` files necessary to run the ABX evaluation here: [ABX_data.tgz](https://dl.fbaipublicfiles.com/librilight/data/ABX_data.tgz).
+3. Download the Librilight `.item` files here: [ABX_data.tgz](https://dl.fbaipublicfiles.com/librilight/data/ABX_data.tgz).

-There are 4 `.item` files constructed from the Librispeech dev and test set: `dev-clean.item`, `dev-other.item`, `test-clean.item`, and `test-other.item`, containing the labels for the ABX evaluation.
+This archive contains four `.item` files constructed from the Librispeech dev and test set: `dev-clean.item`, `dev-other.item`, `test-clean.item`, and `test-other.item`, which provide the labels for the ABX evaluation.

 ### How to run the ABX evaluation ?

 Dump your features in .pt (torch), .npz or .npy (numpy) format somewhere.
 Your features dataset should look like this: